Entwicklungsburo-Stresing/EBST_CAM/doc/mainpage.md

-# Entwicklungsbüro Stresing software documentation
+# Entwicklungsbuero Stresing software documentation

-This documentation is about the [software](https://github.com/Entwicklungsburo-Stresing) for operating the specialized line scan cameras of [Entwicklungsbüro Stresing](https://stresing.de).
+This documentation is about the [software](https://github.com/Entwicklungsburo-Stresing) for operating the specialized line scan cameras of [Entwicklungsbuero Stresing](https://stresing.de).
 For instructions about compiling have a look at the readme in the [EBST_CAM](https://github.com/Entwicklungsburo-Stresing/EBST_CAM) repository.
 For more detailed information about your camera refer to your given manual FLbook.pdf.

 ## How to use Stresing software